NickelAngeStudio/tests_bin/README.md

 # tests_bin

-This crate is aimed toward Rustacean who wish to have a bin folder where they can easily unload all their unit tests to clean their src folder.
+This crate is aimed toward Rustacean who wish to have a bin folder where they can easily organize all their unit tests to clean their src folder.
 VSCode extension included!
 [Visit Wiki for more informations.](https://github.com/NickelAngeStudio/tests_bin/wiki)
 <br>
 ## Installation
 ```bash